What is Becka’s Boot Camp and who is Becka?

 In the small group setting, you receive individualized attention with a positive group mentality.
 Every class is a total body workout, with a focus on functional movement.
 Boot campers wear heart rate monitors to track calories burned, but also cardiovascular health and improvement, in terms of heart rate recovery, maximum hit during work out, and work out the average.

-We keep in contact via a private Facebook page and almost daily text.
+We keep in contact via a private Facebook page and you can opt into using an app with me, with near daily communication.
 Nutrition is a huge component for me, but I don’t force a plan on you.
 We work together to make sustainable, lifestyle changes.

 How did I find that this style of boot camp works?